Hiking in NYC Parks

 Tip: Use these trail markers to guide you on your next hike.

-Here are some highlights of hiking trails in our parks:
+Here are some highlights of hiking trails in our parks.
+Visit our Hiking Trails page to find more nature trails in parks across New York City.

 To see: New York City's only freshwater river, a floodplain forest, Bronx River Island